moore-andrew05/FrankenStein/README.md

 ### ***What is this for?***

 Stitching images of later stage *c.
 Elegans* when taking images at higher magnification (60x or 100x) can become very tedious if done completely by hand.
-This program is currently specific to DeltaVision directory structures like we have.
+Because of the worm's shape, taking grid style images for merging is inefficient and wasteful.
 By using stage position metadata we can stitch entire images at once instead of manually moving pariwise through the image.
+This program is currently specific to DeltaVision directory structures and log files.

 This program will create a stitched reference image and a stitched composite image containing all original z-stacks and channels for fluorescence if desired.
 These composite images can be very large (10 GB+) so additional post processing such as projecting and merging with reference images can automatically be performed if desired.